GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/linux/centos/index.rst

    The command ``install-govready-q.sh`` creates the Superuser interactively allowing you to specify username and password.

-   The command ``install-govready-q.sh --non-interactive`` creates the Superuser automatically for installs where you do not have access to interactive access to the commandline.
-The auto-generated username and password will be generated once to the standout log.
+   The command ``install-govready-q.sh --non-interactive`` creates the Superuser automatically for installs where you do not have access to interactive access to the command line.
+The auto-generated username and password will be output (only once) to the stdout log.

 6. Starting and stopping GovReady-Q
 -----------------------------------